Kenshirosan/laravel-shopping-cart-example/README.md

 Features :
 ---
 * added user registration
-* mail functionality on registration an order. (make sure you have postfix installed and properly configured)
+* mail functionality on registration and order. (make sure you have postfix installed and properly configured)
 * order form and order table
 * admin(boss)and employee rows in users table, to be set manually directly in database
 * a form to add product(employees and admin)